Jesssullivan/GIS_Shortcuts/README.md

 ***Regarding Windows-specific software, such as ArcMap:***

 *Remote Desktop:*
 The greatest solution I've settled on for ArcMap use continues to be [Chrome Remote Desktop](https://remotedesktop.google.com/home), coupled with an [IT Surplus](https://www.plymouth.edu/webapp/itsurplus/) desktop purchased for ~$50.
 Once Chrome is good to go on the remote Windows computer, one can operate everything from a web browser from anywhere else (even reboot and share files to and from the remote computer).
-While adding an additional, dedicated computer like this possible for many students, it is certainly the simplest and most dependable solution.
+While adding an additional, dedicated computer like this may not be possible for many students, it is certainly the simplest and most dependable solution.

 *VirtualBox, Bootcamp, etc:*
 [Oracle's VirtualBox](https://www.virtualbox.org/wiki/Downloads) is a longstanding (and free!) virtualization software.
 A Windows virtual machine is vastly preferable over [Bootcamp](https://support.apple.com/boot-camp) or further [partition tomfoolery](https://www.digitalocean.com/community/tutorials/how-to-partition-and-format-storage-devices-in-linux).